sid4618/Typefont/README.md

 # Typefont
-Typefont is a library that detects the font of a text in a image.
+Typefont is an experimental library that detects the font of a text in a image.

 ## Usage
 Import the main function and invoke it like in the following script.